Nuestra Belleza Latina 2008

-Nuestra Belleza Latina 2008 was the second season of Nuestra Belleza Latina, which premiered in February 2008 on Univision.
+Nuestra Belleza Latina 2008 is the second season of Nuestra Belleza Latina, which premiered in February 2008 on Univision.
 Auditions were once again held in five major U.S. cities (Los Angeles; Houston; Miami; Chicago; and New York City) and in San Juan, Puerto Rico.
 During the audition process, 75 young women were given passes to the semifinals in Miami, Florida.
 The elimination process was quick, with 15 women leaving the first week, 40 in the second week, and finally, on March 28, 2008, eight women were eliminated leaving the 12 finalists who moved into a Miami mansion, where they lived for the rest of the competition.

 Each week, viewers had the chance to vote for their favorite finalists.
 The three contestants with the fewest votes each week were in danger of being eliminated, with two being saved, one by her fellow finalists and the other by the judges.
 Melissa Marty, who represented Puerto Rico, won the competition, while Emeraude Toubia, who represented Mexico and Lebanon, placed second.